HomeArticlesComparisonSWP vs FD

 The inflation erosion problem:

 At 5% annual inflation over 20 years, the purchasing power of Rs 50 lakh falls to the equivalent of approximately Rs 18.8 lakh in today's money.
-The corpus is nominally unchanged but buys 62% less.
+The corpus stays nominally unchanged but buys 62% less.
 Check this with the Inflation Calculator.

 Senior citizens get some relief via the Rs 50,000 interest deduction under Section 80TTB, which reduces taxable interest.
 But for those with Rs 50 lakh at 7.5%, the annual interest of Rs 3.75 lakh far exceeds this deduction, and significant tax remains.

-Numbers Head-to-Head — 20-Year Retirement Horizon
+Numbers Head-to-Head: 20-Year Retirement Horizon

-Using Rs 50 lakh corpus and Rs 25,000/month withdrawal over 20 years:
+Using a Rs 50 lakh corpus and Rs 25,000/month withdrawal over 20 years:

 SWP scenario (12% fund CAGR, 30% tax slab):